heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-Defining variants like this is good for when you have an `enum` with like five variants.
+Explicitly defining variants like this is good for when you have an `enum` with like five variants.
 But what if there are thousands?
 We can infer them from the data.

 ```
 #[infer(path="ADMISSIONS.csv", field="language")]